openUC2/UC2-Spectrometer/README.md

 ![](./IMAGES/image009.jpg)
 *Fig 5: Diffraction at a grating with a real grating*

-## Build your own spectrometer using 3D printing technology:

-**Needed:**
+## Building a Spectrometer with 3D Printing

+### Necessary Components:

-- Light source (torch)
+- Light source (e.g., torch)
-- Slit (to "catch" a 1st order beam)
+- Slit
-- lens
-- grating
-- Lens + camera
+- Lens

-## Assembly
+- Grating

-- No extra lens was used in this experiment
+- Camera with lens

--> camera lens
-- Darken camera
--> 3D parts used, magnets and screws
+## Assembly Instructions

+Detailed step-by-step instructions are provided for assembling the spectrometer, including the use of 3D printed parts, magnets, and screws.

-### Step by Step instructions with images
+### Assembly Steps with Images

 ![](./IMAGES/image010.jpg)